telerik/blazor-docs/components/multicolumncombobox/overview.md

 ### Styling and Appearance

-The following parameters enable you to customize the appearance of the Blazor ComboBox:
+The following parameters enable you to customize the appearance of the Blazor MultiColumnComboBox:

 @[template](/_contentTemplates/dropdowns/features.md#styling)

-You can find more options for customizing the ComboBox styling in the [Appearance article]({%slug combobox-appearance%}).
+You can find more options for customizing the MultiColumnComboBox styling in the [Appearance article]({%slug multicolumncombobox-appearance%}).

 ### Popup settings